QuantumChemist/QuantumChemist.github.io/index.md

 Hi, I'm [Chris](https://g.co/kgs/Bi3Bdb), scientist in the theoretical and solid-state chemistry community, currently PostDoc in materials chemistry and materials informatics at [BAM](https://www.bam.de/) in Berlin in the junior group of [Prof. Janine George](https://www.bam.de/Content/EN/Standard-Articles/About-us/Jobs-and-Careers/Young-Science/junior-research-group-george-computational-materials-design.html) and former [LOBSTER](http://www.cohp.de/) developer.
 Here you find for more information about my research.

+I was also part of organizing the [Berlin PostDoc Day 2023](https://www.mdc-berlin.de/postdoc-day) in my role as amateur graphic designer mostly, and I'm active in several small volunteer projects.

 <br clear="left"/>

 [<img src="https://quantumchemist.github.io/utils/QClogohighres.png" width="15%" height=auto />](https://doi.org/10.1021/acs.chemmater.1c03349)

-My research interests involve different areas of theoretical, quantum and computational chemistry such as the development and improvement of [well-established](https://doi.org/10.1039/C9RA05190B) and [innovative](https://doi.org/10.1021/acs.jpcc.1c00718) methods.
+My research interests involve different areas of theoretical, quantum and computational chemistry as well as material informatics such as the development of scientific software and improvement of [well-established](https://doi.org/10.1039/C9RA05190B) and [innovative](https://doi.org/10.1021/acs.jpcc.1c00718) methods.
 Another important aspect in my research is the application of different quantum chemical approaches to solid-state and materials chemistry concerning compounds like [Zintl phases](https://doi.org/10.1039/C9RA05190B), especially [thermoelectrical materials](https://doi.org/10.1002/jcc.25822), [cathode and anode materials](https://doi.org/10.1021/acs.chemmater.1c03349) for battery technology or [phase-change materials](https://doi.org/10.1002/anie.202115778).

+In my postdoc, I'm working on a Python-based software package to automate and accelerate machine-learned interatomic potential fitting and benchmarking with DFT data, in collaboration with the Deringer group from Oxford.
+We aim to predict phononic properties faster than before for discovering new low thermal conductivity thermoelectric materials.

 <br clear="left"/>